-The Searching window indicates the progress of the search.
+The Searching window shows the progress of the search.

-2. When the search is complete, all the NPort S8000 servers that were located will be displayed in the DSU window.
+When the search is complete, the NPort S9000 servers that were located will be displayed in the DSU window.

-3. To modify the configuration of the highlighted NPort S8000, click on the Console icon to open the web console.
-This will take you to the web console, where you can make all configuration changes.
+3. To change the configuration of the highlighted NPort S9000, click on the Console icon to open the web console.
+This will take you to the web console, where you can make configuration changes.
 Please refer to Chapter 6, "Configuration with the Web Console", for information on how to use the web console.